 An insert is used when you want to process a signal directly.
 You insert an effect, such as a compressor or EQ directly onto the original audio.
 This is when you do not want to retain the original audio file.
 You want to change it completely(or subtly) and only hear the processed part.

-So when is it smarter to use sends or inserts?
+you can check here So when is it smarter to use sends or inserts?

 Well, you want to use sends when you are using time based effects.
 Time based effects, such as delays need an original sound source to work.
 How would you know a signal was delayed if it didn’t have an original un-delayed track.